steveseguin/social_stream/README.md

 - whatnot.com (no pop out, so just open the view page)
 - sessions.us - the meeting video chat; not popped out.(You can specify your own name, rather than "You", via the host/bot section in the extension menu)
 - jaco.live (https://jaco.live/golive)
+- Twitter Live video chat (X.com) (open the live broadcast; ie: https://twitter.com/i/broadcasts/XXXXXXXXXX)
+- Twitter static feed posts -- you will need to click "Enable Overlay" in the lower right of X  to have X posts be supported.
+Manually click then to select which post.
+- younow.com - ( just open the video as normal with chat on the side; there's no pop out chat, so the link is just https://www.younow.com/USERNAME )

 [More on request](#requesting-a-site)